ysoyjcgoxohxoh/Bird3/PCB/Bird3Controller_Rev1/Readme.md

 - There are two 3.3v nets, causing half the board to be unpowered.
 - 3.3v is insufficient for the headlight driver
 - The headlight driver's current is set too low.
+- The headlight driver's inductor physically interferes with LCD
 - The data lines to the LCD span two registers, necessitating jumper wires for compatibility with the `TFT_eSPI` library.